Healing The Loss

 Who is this retreat for?

-• Any person experiencing loss of any kind.
+Grief retreats are available for individuals experiencing loss of any kind.

 Retreats will be completely customized for your individual needs.
 You will have as many sessions with me as needed, daily or spread out over time.
 I offer online and in-person retreats.
 These are not group retreats.